 - Suggested Route: Montignac – Vézère Valley – Sarlat-la-Canéda – Dordogne Valley

 - Total distance: 208 km, 3 hours 15 minutes drive in total

 - Best for: châteaux, medieval towns, prehistoric sites, food, and wine.

 You can also extend this Dordogne itinerary by adding more villages and châteaux.
 Check out the list of best Castles in Dordogne for inspiration.

-If you fly to Charles de Gaulle Airport (CDG), you can pick up your rental car at the airport and start this Dordogne road trip from there.
-The drive from CDG Airport to Brive-la-Gaillarde takes 5 hours (505 km) – Click here to rent a car at Paris Charles de Gaulle Airport.
+If you fly to Charles de Gaulle Airport (CDG), you can pick up your rental car at the airport and start this road trip Périgord Noir from there.
+The drive from CDG Airport to Saint-Amand-de-Coly takes 5 hours 15 minutes (533 km) – Click here to rent a car at Paris Charles de Gaulle Airport

 Another alternative is to take a direct train from Paris Gare d’Austerlitz to Brive-la-Gaillarde and then pick up your rental car in Brive-la-Gaillarde, at the train station.
-The journey Paris to Brive-la-Gaillarde takes 4hr 30 min – Click here to rent your car in Brive-la-Gaillarde.
+The journey from Paris to Brive-la-Gaillarde takes 4hr 30 min – Click here to rent your car in Brive-la-Gaillarde

 If this is your first trip to France, check out our tips for hiring a car in France.